Municipal Guide Texas Houston · Harris County

 • New construction, additions, and tenant build-outs

-• Structural / load-bearing alterations and demolition
+• Structural and load-bearing alterations, and demolition

 • Reroofing, window and door replacement, and exterior work